Jim McCann (musician): The Dubliners

-Later years
+Later work

-He continued to perform, tour, and record music as a solo artist, appearing on many television shows (particularly on RTÉ) and achieving success with albums such as From Clare to Here and singles such as "Grace" which was in the Irish charts for 33 weeks from 1 April 1986 and reached number 2 position.
+McCann continued to perform, tour, and record music as a solo artist, appearing on many television shows (particularly on RTÉ) and achieving success with albums such as From Clare to Here and singles such as "Grace" which was in the Irish charts for 33 weeks from 1 April 1986 and reached number 2 position.

 He rejoined the Dubliners in 2002 for their 40th anniversary album, but during the subsequent tour was diagnosed with throat cancer.
 Although treatment for the illness was successful, the damage to his voice left him unable to sing.
 However, he still collaborated with the Dubliners by taking the photographs for them, appearing as a compère in their concerts, and sometimes playing the guitar.
 During the Dubliners' last concert in December 2012, he performed with them as a guitarist.

+Death

 McCann's death was announced by his family on 5 March 2015.
 He had been battling throat cancer for some time.